 Cannot use the cursor keys to scroll from end to beginning (cursor stops on last item)

 % Variables are not translated to text in menu entries, so you can't use a variable in a title .txt or .mnu file line.

 If using your own compiledGFXBoot Menu menu file (e.g. message), I strongly advise you to get your USB E2B drive tested and working first, without using your GFXMenu message file - and then when it is all working correctly, try your GFXMenu.
 Some GFXMenus have been known to crash E2B (and display a small 'debug' box at the top left).

 You can instead try the sample GFXMenu files included in the \_ISO\docs\Templates folder in the E2B download.

 Do not use hotkey entries (e.g. ^P) in any of your .mnu files or .txt menu files if using GFXMenu - it may cause the menu to crash when it loads!

-Please don't ask me for any help making a GFXMenu - ask reboot.pro forum members instead or look here for a tool.
+Please don't ask me for any help making a GFXMenu - ask reboot.pro forum members instead.
 I will only support grub4dos menus unless you are sure it is an E2B bug.

 Tip: For a GFXBoot menu, the grub4dos console mode text menus will look best if you use black as the standard console background colour in MyE2B.cfg and suppress the E2B boot messages, e.g.